shkamir/music_web_app/README.md

 #TODO

-- comments below every music - DONE
-- users be able upload music through a form or something without registering
+- users be able upload music through a form or something without registering - DONE
 - make this ugly pages look nice :/